Skip to main content

 About Malpelo

 Malpelo Flora and Fauna Sanctuary protects one of the most remote and ecologically significant oceanic islands in the Eastern Tropical Pacific, located approximately 500 kilometers west of the Colombian mainland.
-The sanctuary encompasses the barren volcanic rock of Malpelo Island along with 857,500 hectares of surrounding marine territory, making it one of the largest marine protected areas in the Eastern Pacific.
+[1] The sanctuary encompasses the barren volcanic rock of Malpelo Island along with 857,500 hectares of surrounding marine territory, making it one of the largest no-fishing zones in the Eastern Pacific.
 Designated a UNESCO World Heritage Site in 2006, Malpelo is celebrated for its extraordinary aggregations of sharks and pelagic species.

 Wildlife Ecosystems

-Malpelo is world-renowned for its massive congregations of sharks, including silky sharks, hammerhead sharks in schools of up to 300 individuals, whale sharks, and the rare smalltooth sand tiger shark found in deeper waters.
-Manta rays, eagle rays, and enormous schools of jacks and tuna patrol the underwater seamounts.
-The island hosts the largest colony of Nazca boobies in the world along with significant populations of masked boobies and frigatebirds.
+Malpelo is world-renowned for its massive congregations of sharks, including silky sharks, hammerhead sharks in schools of hundreds of individuals, whale sharks, and the rare smalltooth sand tiger shark found in deeper waters.
+[1] Manta rays, eagle rays, and enormous schools of jacks and tuna patrol the underwater seamounts.
+The island hosts large colonies of Nazca boobies along with significant populations of masked boobies and frigatebirds.
 The endemic Malpelo lizard inhabits the rocky island surface.

 Flora Ecosystems